mozilla/pkipolicy/rootstore/policy.md

     software products:
     -   provide some service relevant to typical users of our software products;
-    -   publicly disclose information about their policies and business practices (e.g., in a Certificate Policy and Certification Practice Statement);
     -   enforce multi-factor authentication for all accounts capable of directly causing certificate issuance or implement technical controls operated by the CA to restrict certificate issuance